What is it? The Audi A5 Sportback is a five-door hatch version of the newly-launched coupe.

 Audi A5 Sportback – key specification

-Models Tested: Audi A5 Sportback S line 2.0 TDI quattro 190PS S tronic, S5 Sportback 3.0 TFSI quattro 354PS s tronic.
+Models Tested: Audi A5 Sportback S line 2.0 TDI quattro 190hp automatic, S5 Sportback 3.0 TFSI quattro 354hp automatic.

 On Sale: January 2017